 Prof. Dr. Thomas Fetzer, LL.M.
 (Vanderbilt) is a professor of law at the Department of Law at the University of Mannheim, Germany, where he holds the Chair of Public Law, Regulatory Law and Tax Law.
 Moreover, he is an academic co-director of MaCCI (Mannheim Centre for Competition and Innovation) and an academic co-director of MaTax (Mannheim Taxation Science Campus).
 In addition, he is an adjunct professor of law at the Center for Technology, Innovation and Competition at the University of Pennsylvania Law School and an adjunct professor at the MBS (Mannheim Business School).
 He has been a guest lecturer at the Vanderbilt University Law School and the University of Pennsylvania Law School.
 His fields of expertise are telecommunications law, media law, European competition law, and European tax law.

 Prof. Dr. Philipp Fischinger, LL.M.
 (Harvard) studied Law at the University of Regensburg (2000-2005), where he also obtained his doctorate at the chair of Prof. em.
 Reinhard Richardi.
 After taking his second state examination, he spent 1 ½ years at Harvard Law School, where he took part in an LL.M. program and conducted research.
 Between 2010 and 2014, he completed his habilitation at the chair of Prof. Martin Löhnig at the University of Regensburg.
-He has held the Chair of Private Law, Labor Law, Commercial Law and Economic Law at the University of Mannheim since 2014.
+He holds the Chair for Private Law, Labor Law, Sports Law and Commercial Law.

 International Labor Law